Trump takes on NBA star Stephen Curry, withdraws White House invite

 Curry, who inked the first $200 million contract in NBA history this summer, is not known to court controversy and has become a pitchman for Under Armour and Nissan's Infiniti.
 The 29-year-old has burnished a reputation as a family man with his TV chef and wife, Ayesha, and their two young children.

-Still, Trump's tweet was met with sharp attacks by other basketball players, including Cavs star and four-time MVP Lebron James.
+Still, Trump's tweet was met with sharp attacks by other basketball players, including James and Curry's teammate, Draymond Green.

 The NBA did not immediately react to Trump's tweet about Curry.
 NBA Commissioner Adam Silver told The Players' Tribune in July he believes teams should visit the White House when invited, though also said he would not order anyone to make such a trip.